aishahan/itsthatdeep/_posts/customer-journey-map-your-life-goals.md

 ---
-title: customer-journey-map your life goals
+title: "customer-journey-map your life goals"
-excerpt: I have much respect for them, but I was never a visionboard-type of person.
+excerpt: "I have much respect for them, but I was never a visionboard-type of person.
 I appreciate beauty and have aesthetic preferences, but I don't have subscriptions to magazines where I can find pretty cutouts.
 I journal maybe once every three months.
 When it came to setting goals, it was difficult for anything to stick until recently.Last year, a couple friends came over with markers, magazines, tape and glue to visionboard their next 3-5 years.
-I joined in on the fun, but quickly realized that I was writing on the board a lot..
+I joined in on the fun, but quickly realized that I was writing on the board a lot.."
-date: 2025-02-20
+date: "2025-02-20"
 ---
 I have much respect for them, but I was never a visionboard-type of person.
 I appreciate beauty and have aesthetic preferences, but I don't have subscriptions to magazines where I can find pretty cutouts.
 I journal maybe once every three months.
 When it came to setting goals, it was difficult for anything to stick until recently.